BR88C/eslint-config/README.md

 </div>

 ## About
 My personal eslint config for TypeScript.
-Feel free to use it!

 ## Installation
 Install the required dependencies